Cristhian-Noriega/tp-is1-grupo12/README.md

 ## Access pgAdmin via Web

-If you added `pgAdmin` to your `docker-compose.yml`, follow these steps to access the PostgreSQL database using the web interface:
+To access the PostgreSQL database using the web interface:

 1. After running `docker-compose up --build`, pgAdmin will be available at [http://localhost:8081](http://localhost:8081).